MicrosoftDocs/quantum-docs/articles/quantum-computing-target-profiles.md

 This article discusses the different type of target profile types available in the quantum computing providers in Azure Quantum.
 At this time, because of the early development stage of the field, quantum devices have some limitations and requirements for programs that run on them.

-## Quantum Processing Units (QPU): different profiles
+## Quantum Processing Units (QPU): different profiles and their limitations

 A Quantum Processing Unit (QPU) is a physical or simulated processor that contains a number of interconnected qubits that can be manipulated to compute quantum algorithms.
 It's the central component of a quantum computer or quantum simulator.

 Quantum devices are still an emerging technology, and not all of them can run all Q# code.
 As such, you need to keep some restrictions in mind when developing programs for different targets.
 Currently, Azure Quantum and the QDK manage three different profiles for QPUs:

-- **Full**: This profile can run any Q# program within the limits of memory for simulators or the number of qubits for physical quantum computers.
+- [**Full**](#create-and-run-applications-for-full-profile-targets): This profile can run any Q# program within the limits of memory for simulators or the number of qubits for physical quantum computers.
-- **No Control Flow**: This profile can run any Q# program that doesn't require the use of the results from qubit measurements to control the program flow.
+- [**No Control Flow**](#create-and-run-applications-for-no-control-flow-profile-targets): This profile can run any Q# program that doesn't require the use of the results from qubit measurements to control the program flow.
 Within a Q# program targeted for this kind of QPU, values of type `Result` don't support equality comparison.
-- **Basic Measurement Feedback**: This profile has limited ability to use the results from qubit measurements to control the program flow.
-Within a Q# program targeted for this kind of QPU, you can only compare values of type `Result` as part of conditions within `if` statements in operations.
+- [**Basic Measurement Feedback**](#create-and-run-applications-for-basic-measurement-feedback-profile-targets): This profile has limited ability to use the results from qubit measurements to control the program flow.
+Within a Q# program targeted for this kind of QPU, you can compare values of type `Result` as part of conditions within `if` statements in operations, allowing mid-circuit measurement.
 The corresponding conditional blocks might not contain `return` or `set` statements.

-### Create and run applications for Full profile targets
+## Create and run applications for Full profile targets

 Full profile targets can run any Q# program, meaning you can write programs without functionality restrictions.
 Azure Quantum does not provide